Tax-free savings account: Canadian features

 A TFSA is an account in which Canadian residents 18 years and older with a valid SIN can save or invest.
-Income earned on contributions is not taxed.
+Income or capital gains earned on contributions is not taxed.
 The TFSA account-holder may withdraw money from the account at any time, free of taxes.
+The amount withdrawn can be replaced, subject to the TFSA contribution room rules.

 Contribution room

 The maximum annual contribution room for each year prior to 2013 was $5,000 per year.
 Beginning in 2013 it was increased to $5,500 per year.
 The $5,500 annual contribution limit was indexed to the consumer price index (CPI), in $500 increments, in order to account for inflation.

 The 2015 federal budget raised the contribution limit to $10,000, and eliminated indexation for inflation, beginning with the 2015 tax year.
-However, in December 2015 a newly elected government proposed to restore the pre-2015 contribution limit of $5,500 for 2016, which will be indexed for inflation after that.
+However, in December 2015 a newly elected government proposed to restore the pre-2015 contribution limit of $5,500 for 2016, to be indexed for inflation after that.

-As of January 1, 2023, the total cumulative contribution room for a TFSA is $88,000 for those who have been 18 years or older and residents of Canada for all eligible years.
+As of January 1, 2026, the total cumulative contribution room for a TFSA is $109,000 for those who have been 18 years or older and residents of Canada for all eligible years.
 Canadian residents may only begin accumulating contribution room once they have reached the age of 18.
 Upon turning 18, one can contribute up to the maximum allowed limit for that year.
 Annual contribution limits for subsequent years are accumulated in one's total contribution room.

 Any unused contribution room under the cap can be carried forward to subsequent years, without any upward limit.